ianwild/qsl/doc/types.md

 symbol
 ------

 A symbol is typically used to name a variable or a function.
 Two symbols, `t` and `nil`, are constants.
 All other symbols can be used as global or local variable names.
-Global variables are initialised to point to themselves, which is occasionally useful.
+Global variables are initialised to `nil`.
 Note that QSL is a "lisp-2": the same symbol may name both a variable and a function without conflict.

 Anything read by QSL that can't be interpreted in any other way is taken to be a symbol, meaning things like `1+` and `...---...` are